Wild Dog (character)

 Wild Dog is a fictional superhero appearing in American comic books published by DC Comics.
 Wild Dog is the superhero identity of Jack Wheeler.
+Wild Dog wears a hockey mask and a shirt featuring a red dog and wields firearms.
 He first appeared in Wild Dog #1 (September 1987), and was created by Max Allan Collins and Terry Beatty.

-A re-imagined version of the character, named Rene Ramirez, appeared in the Arrowverse series Arrow starting in season 5, where he was played by Rick Gonzalez.
+A version of Wild Dog named Rene Ramirez appeared in the Arrowverse television series Arrow, portrayed by Rick Gonzalez.